- NATIONALISM

 “Make America Christian Again.”

-I grew up among Christians who heavily promoted
+The Christians I grew up among, heavily promoted

-(And of course there are those people who think Anglo-Saxons are descended from Israelites deported in the Assyrian conquest, and therefore both Britain and the British colonies are bound by that covenant… but it’s a profoundly stupid theory, and let’s not go down that rabbit hole today.)
+(And of course there are those people who think Anglo-Saxons are descended from the Israelis who were deported in the Assyrian conquest, and therefore both Britain and the British colonies are bound by that covenant.
+But it’s a profoundly stupid theory, and let’s not go down that rabbit hole today.)

 done in Convention by the Unanimous Consent of the States present the Seventeenth Day of September in the Year of our Lord one thousand seven hundred and Eighty seven and of the Independance of the United States of America the Twelfth In witness whereof We have hereunto subscribed our Names, Article 7

-Yeah, it’s to indicate the year, but “our Lord” is still in there.
+True, “Year of our Lord” is meant to indicate the Christian Era, but “our Lord” is still in there.
 Ergo he’s America’s Lord.
 It’s constitutional!

 So what’s the First Amendment about?